Introduction to Kenya

-With conflict and the additional outbreak of disease, droughts are having a particularly devastating impact on local communities.
-Over a quarter of the economy are dependent on agriculture and the effect of poor rainy seasons on livestock and crops has been staggeringly high.
-A total of 3.4 million people have been left acutely food insecure, facing an uncertain future.
+Over a quarter of the economy is dependent on agriculture and the effect of poor rainy seasons on livestock and crops has been staggeringly high.
+Lack of pasture, crop failure and low food commodity volumes continue to hamper access to food.
+As a result of extreme weather events, conflict and disease outbreak, 3.4 million people have been left acutely food insecure and many Kenyans face an uncertain future.

 For people across Kenya, life is incredibly challenging: